carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

-On some architectures the address of the code to be executed needs to be different to the address where the trampoline is actually stored.
+On some architectures the address of the code to be executed needs to be different than the address where the trampoline is actually stored.
 This intrinsic returns the executable address corresponding to ``tramp`` after performing the required machine specific adjustments.
 The pointer returned can then be :ref:`bitcast and executed <int_trampoline>`.